EmilStenstrom/friendlybit/comments/2009-08-26-techniques-to-use-when-ie6-dies_comments.md

 - comment_ID: '33008'
   comment_author: Jim Westergren
   comment_author_url: http://www.jimwestergren.com
-  comment_content: Hi Emil,\n\nFrom your third link I found http://www.ie6nomore.com/code-samples.html
+  comment_content: Hi Emil,\n\nFrom your third link I found <a href="http://www.ie6nomore.com/code-samples.html"
-    which I saved for later use - I think it is great.\n\nWhat about floating anchors on inline lists?
+    rel="nofollow">http://www.ie6nomore.com/code-samples.html</a> which I saved for
+    later use - I think it is great.\n\nWhat about floating anchors on inline lists?
     Isn't that a bug in IE6?
 Maybe I don't know the exact bug but I always have a headache writing the CSS for an ul element that is the nav menu.
   comment_date: '2009-09-17 18:06:54'
   comment_post_ID: '496'
   comment_type: null